 potential for an outstanding academic career.

-In 2007, Dr. Rhodes was awarded: Professional and Community Service Award, Division of Public
+In 2007, he was awarded: Professional and Community Service Award, Division of Public

-Health Sciences, WFUHS, for longstanding success in developing exceptional programs to
+Health Sciences, WFSM, for longstanding success in developing exceptional programs to

 address the public health needs of the greater community and expanding the public health

 In 2009, he was awarded: The HIV/AIDS Section Leadership Award, American Public Health Association, for

 In 2010, he was awarded: AIDS Care Service Board of Trustees Leadership Award.

 In 2011, he was awarded: Chatham Social Health Council Board of Directors Leadership Award.